How Slade Finally Got a U.S. Hit, Then Began Falling Apart

 Slade entered 1984 poised to enjoy their greatest Stateside success, after years of futilely trying to break into the U.S. It all started with Quiet Riot.

-At the start of the decade, few bands seemed less likely to score a crossover hit than Slade, who had squandered their hard-fought U.K. fanbase after spending years focusing on American radio and entered the '80s at loose ends.
-But just when it looked like they were ready to fade into the sunset, the band received an offer to sub for a missing Ozzy Osbourne at the 1980 Reading Rock Festival, earning themselves a new generation of hard rock fans in the process.
+At the start of the decade, few bands seemed less likely to score a crossover hit than Slade, who had squandered their hard-fought U.K. fanbase after spending years focusing on American radio.
+They entered the '80s at loose ends, but just when it looked like Slade was ready to fade into the sunset, the band received an offer to sub for a missing Ozzy Osbourne at the 1980 Reading Rock Festival, earning themselves a new generation of hard-rock fans in the process.